top of page

 What will my electric bill look like after the installation?

 This depends on your budget and preference.
-Every system produces a different amount of energy, depending upon size and location.
+Every system produces a different amount of energy, depending on size and location.
 We can design a system that will generate enough electricity to power your entire facility, which is called “net-zero.”
-This means each month your electric bill would only consist of the small fee they charge for their meters.
+This means each month, your electric bill would only consist of the small fee they charge for their meters.

 What is the installation process like?
 How long will it take?

-Each installation is different and requires time and material specific to that project.
+Each installation is unique and requires time and materials tailored to that specific project.
 Once paperwork and engineering are completed, installation is typically the shortest part of the process.

 What solar rebates or incentives are currently available for businesses?

-There are a number of tax credits and incentives available for businesses switching to solar.
-For instance, commercial solar is eligible for a 26% tax credit and 21% tax depreciation.
-To learn more about what is available and what you may qualify for, your best option is to today.
+Several tax credits and incentives are available for businesses transitioning to solar energy.
+For instance, commercial solar is eligible for a 30% tax credit and MACRS Depreciation.
+To learn more about what is available and what you may qualify for, your best option is to do so today.

 What will my solar array look like?
 Will it affect the aesthetics of my facility?